 Which Poultry is Most Profitable?

-Chicken farming can be highly profitable in South Africa, with a large and growing market.
-The demand for chickens and eggs are high, presenting plenty of opportunities for new farmers.
+Chicken farming can be highly profitable in South Africa as the market is large and continues to grow.
+The demand for chickens and eggs is high, presenting plenty of opportunities for new farmers.

-Layers farming on a large scale are generally more profitable than broiler farming.
+Farming with layers on a large scale is generally more profitable than broiler farming.

-It’s important to choose the right type of chickens for your poultry farm.
+It’s important to choose the right breed of chickens for your poultry farm.
 This should be determined based on egg or meat production and where you will be raising them.
-The types of chickens you raise should also be determined based on the type of poultry housing you use.
+The types of chickens you raise should also determine the type of poultry housing you use.

 How Much Does it Cost to Start Poultry Farming in South Africa?

-On average, it costs between R20,000 to R50,000 to start a chicken farm poultry business in South Africa.
-This depends on the size of the farm, what type of housing you will be using, where the farm is located, and the breeds you will be farming.
+On average, it costs between R 20 000 to R 50 000 to start a chicken farm poultry business in South Africa.
+This will differ depending on the size of the farm, what type of housing you will be using, where the farm is located, and the breeds you will be farming.

-A zinc structure to house 500 chicks will generally cost between R16,000 to R20,000.
+A zinc structure to house 500 chicks will generally cost between R 16 000 to R 20 000.
 Brick structures are more expensive.
-Always consider additional costs, too, like feed, vaccines and antibiotics, and transport.
+Always consider additional costs, too, like feed, transport, and vaccines and antibiotics.

-There are many low-cost agricultural ideas available – like starting a rabbit farm or poultry business.
-Compared to other options, starting a poultry business remains one of the most popular thanks to its relatively low barrier to entry combined with the high-profit potential of this agricultural sector.
+There are many low-cost agricultural ideas available such as starting a rabbit farm or agro-processing business.
+Compared to other options, starting a poultry business remains one of the most popular ideas thanks to its relatively low barrier to entry combined with the high profit potential of this agricultural sector.

 Just remember that poultry farming is a numbers game.
 The more birds you are able to raise, the more profitable the business will be.
 Starting small is always a good idea, but try to leave room for growth as your business develops.
 If you start in an area that is too small, your profit potential will be limited.